3 month old baby: Development, growth and milestones

 Updated on

-Medically reviewed by Dr Alexis Missick General Practitioner with over 10 years experience working in the NHS.
+Medically reviewed by Dr Alexis Missick, a General Practitioner with over 10 years experience working in the NHS.

 The past 3 months have probably felt like a whirlwind and you now have a 3 month old baby.
 Not only has your baby grown a lot bigger, but their brain power is developing at a rapid rate too.

-This next month is set to be very exciting for you and your little one.
-Your 12-week old baby is no longer a newborn (*sobs*), and you can expect longer sleeps, more smiles and generally a much happier bundle of joy as they reach their baby development milestones.
+This next month will be very exciting for you and your little one.
+Your 12-week-old baby is no longer a newborn (*sobs*), and you can expect longer sleep, more smiles and a much happier bundle of joy as they reach their baby development milestones.

 Your baby's 3 month old development and milestones